Give your vintage Lane cedar chest a painted furniture makeover. Combine chalk paint with stain for a farmhouse finish.

 When sanding the top of the Lane chest I intentionally sand in a slightly uneven manner.

 Next, grab your white paint and dilute it with water.
-Since the bottom of this Lane hope chest will be painted in White Linen I am using a diluted white linen for this step.
+Since the bottom of this Lane hope chest will be painted in off-white I am using a diluted white paint for this step.
+You can find great paint options online HERE

 Now, we are going to apply a whitewash over the stain that we just applied to the top of the Lane cedar chest.
 To do this, you brush the diluted paint onto the wood and then wipe it right off.
 Work in sections, because if you apply the wash to the entire surface it may already be too dry by the time you come back to wipe it off.
 Make sure to wipe the very wet paint off using a clean, dry cloth aka old T-shirt.